 Abstract

 Plants respond to elevated atmospheric CO2 concentrations by reducing leaf nitrogen content, stomatal conductance, and photosynthetic capacity.
 These responses coincide with increased net photosynthesis rates, total leaf area, and total biomass.
 Nitrogen supply has been hypothesized to be the primary factor controlling these responses, as nitrogen availability limits net primary productivity globally.
 Recent work using evo-evolutionary optimality theory suggests that leaf photosynthetic responses to elevated CO2 are independent of nitrogen supply and are instead driven by leaf nitrogen demand to build and maintain photosynthetic enzymes, which optimizes resource allocation to photosynthetic capacity and maximizes allocation to growth.
 To reconcile the role of nitrogen supply and demand on leaf and whole-plant responses to elevated CO2, Glycine max L. (Merr) seedlings were grown under two CO2 concentrations, with and without inoculation with Bradyrhizobium japonicum, and across nine soil nitrogen fertilization treatments in a full-factorial growth chamber experiment.
 After seven weeks, elevated CO2 increased net photosynthesis rates despite reductions in leaf nitrogen content, stomatal conductance, and photosynthetic capacity.
-Effects of elevated CO2 on net photosynthesis and photosynthetic capacity were independent of fertilization and inoculation.
-However, positive effects of elevated CO2 on total biomass and total leaf area were enhanced with increasing fertilization due to increased nitrogen uptake and reduced carbon costs to acquire nitrogen.
-Whole-plant responses to elevated CO2 were enhanced in inoculated plants, though this pattern was only observed under low fertilization where individuals invested strongly in nitrogen fixation.
+Effects of elevated CO2 on net photosynthesis and photosynthetic capacity were independent of nitrogen fertilization and inoculation.
+However, positive effects of elevated CO2 on total biomass and total leaf area were enhanced with increasing nitrogen fertilization due to increased nitrogen uptake and reduced carbon costs to acquire nitrogen.
+Whole-plant responses to elevated CO2 were enhanced in inoculated plants, though this pattern was only observed under low nitrogen fertilization where individuals invested strongly in nitrogen fixation.
 These results help reconcile the role of nitrogen supply and demand on plant responses to elevated CO2, indicating that nitrogen demand drives leaf responses to elevated CO2, while nitrogen supply regulates the whole-plant response.
 These results build on previous work suggesting that terrestrial biosphere models may improve the simulation of photosynthetic processes under future novel environments by adopting optimality principles.

 Keywords